Business-improvement.eu

 Information on the machine’s performance is visible on boards besides each machine.
 A multidisciplinary team – with engineers, operators and maintenance technicians – implements improvements autonomously and continuously.
 'This approach has led to considerably fewer machine breakdowns and less product rejection.'

-The machine performance information is crucial to identify and address the causes of the most frequently ocurring breakdowns.
+Information about the machine performance is crucial to identify and address the causes of the most frequently ocurring breakdowns.
 'That’s why we invested in software that automatically updates the data.'

-Lean manufacturing doesn’t need to be restricted to the factory floor.
-Currently Eaton is looking for potential improvements in assembly equipment design.
+Lean manufacturing is not restricted to the factory floor.
+Eaton also looks for potential improvements in assembly equipment design.
 This department designs all the machines the company uses to assemble the mirror controls.
-'We first examined the design process.
+'We examined the design process.
 Value stream mapping has thrown a clear light on quite a lot of non-value added time, specifically waiting times.
-That’s interesting, as everyone in the design department always seems to be extremely busy!
+That’s interesting, as everyone in the design department always seemed to be extremely busy!
 The root cause turned out to be missing information, when a design is passed on from one designer to another.'

 The aim is to re-organize the design steps in as logical a sequence as possible.
 'We’ve devised a standard protocol, with the aim to implement lean manufacturing concepts at every phase of the machine design process, such as Poka Yoke or SMED-principles', Oenema says.
 'This early management is already having effect.
 We’ve designed a manual assembly line for a sister-company in Ireland.
 While doing that, we made sure there is only space between the machines to store one intermediate part'